adrbessy/Mediscreen/README.md

 ### Docker deploiement

-Generate a jar file for each microservice with:
+Generate a jar file for each java microservice with:

 ```bash
 mvn package
 ```

-Go to the folder that contains the Dockerfile, and then to build an image type:
+Then go to the folder that contains the Dockerfile, and then to build an image type:

 ```bash
 docker build -t mediscreen-patient:0.0.1 .